blabla1337/skf-flask/skf/markdown/knowledge_base/112-knowledge_base--Cross_origin_resource_sharing--.md

 request and is always sent to the server.
 CORS defines the protocol to use between a web browser and a server to determine whether a cross-origin request is allowed.
-In order to accomplish this goal, there are a few HTTP headers involved in this process, that are supported by all major browsers and we will cover below including:
+In order to accomplish this goal, there are a few HTTP headers involved in this process, that are supported by all major browsers:

 - Origin
 - Access-Control-Request-Method